THE NEXT HEALTH REVOLUTION ........

 Most of us are stressed.
 In fact, 75 percent of Americans complain they're under too much pressure.
 As most of us can attest, stress affects our mood and outlook on life.
 It's key to our mental health.

-An effective way to reduce stress is meditation.
+An effective way to change our reaction to the pressures of life is meditation.
 A recent Harvard University study showed meditation calms the part of the brain which triggers the stress response.
-With less stress, the mind and body can function better.
-Without stress we are free.
+When we react to pressure differently, our mind and body are free to function effectively.
+We are more likely to thrive.

 But while we might have heard meditation is good for us, many of us think it will be too difficult, or that our mind is too busy or we doubt we can stick to it.

-The meditation technique I teach is very simple and you don't have to believe anything to practice it.
-It's well suited for busy people who are trying to manage work, family, friends and their own needs.
+The meditation technique I teach is very simple and anyone can do it - even people with busy minds who can't sit still.
+It's well suited for busy people juggling work, family, friends and their own needs.
 You can read here what others say about the benefits of meditation and if you'd like to learn more about what I teach, please click here or contact me via the form below.
-Jo Jarvis
+Joh Jarvis

 Jonathan Harley - married to sarah, father, Twitter Executive, vedic meditator